 A lot of people underestimate my ability to push myself harder,” Daisy said, “but I feel like I can do anything that I can put my mind to.”

-First Lady Alice — RISING STARSbr>
+Former First Lady Alice — RISING STARS

 To us, all of our patients, and their families, are Rising Stars.
-First Lady Alice Smith is dedicated to helping the patients of Shriners Hospitals for Children live satisfying and productive lives.
+Former First Lady Alice Smith is dedicated to helping the patients of Shriners Hospitals for Children live satisfying and productive lives.
 Her program supports the availability of adaptive and assistive technology that helps them achieve their goals, and become as independent as possible.